-Latest Stats From AVMA Revealed 45% of Households Own a Dog as a Pet (AVMA)
+Latest Stats From APPA Revealed 49.5% of Households Own a Dog as a Pet (APPA)

 As mentioned in an article on WebMD discussing allergies, between 37% and 47% of all US households own at least one dog as a pet.
 According to APPA 65.1 million households own a dog, constituting almost 49.5% of the 131.43 million households in the USA

 In the US, 83 To 88 Million Dogs Are Owned as Pets (AVMA)

 To put that into perspective, it means that there are currently approximately 1.46 pet dogs per household.

 Almost 390,000 Dogs Are Euthanized in Shelters Annually (ASPCA)

 There are approximately 390,000 shelter dogs euthanized every year.
 This stems largely from the fact that roughly 1 million more dogs are surrendered every year than are adopted.

 54% of the Dog Owners Adopted a Mixed-breed Dog (Humane Society)

 Pet adoption statistics from the HumanePro9 show that mixed breed dogs are the most popular adopted dog breed.
 Over half of all owned dogs (54% in 2021) are officially classed as a mixed breed or mongrel.

 The Cost Associated with Feeding a Dog Is Between $400-$700 Annually (Synchrony)